Government Relations Committee

 - Reduce the gap between the state’s fire needs and current use of prescribed fire, by promoting safe and effective prescribed burning

-The WPFC has identified several barriers to implementing prescribed fire at needed scales (link to fire needs assessment), including current regulations and permitting.
+The WPFC has identified several barriers to implementing prescribed fire at needed scales, including current regulations and permitting.
 The council is willing to facilitate determination and development of a burn certification program as a means of removing barriers to implementing prescribed fire while mandating a high standard of safety, intentionality and professionalism among practitioners.

 Specific desired outcomes include: